-World Premiere of New Musical LOST BOY to Play Finborough and Charing Cross Theatres, Dec 31-Feb 15
+World Premiere of New Musical LOST BOY Plays Finborough and Charing Cross Theatres, Now thru Feb 15

 Starring Olivier Award nominee Andrew C. Wadsworth as Captain Hook.

 A dark sequel to Peter Pan reuniting J. M. Barrie's characters as young adults on the eve of the First World War.

 How has their extraordinary childhood equipped them for reality?

 And how much does the child we were inform the adult we become?